trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 ``hive.s3.skip-glacier-objects``             Ignore Glacier objects rather than failing the query.
 This
                                              skips data that may be expected to be part of the table or partition.
 Defaults to ``false``.

+``hive.s3.streaming.enabled``                Use S3 multipart upload API to upload file in streaming way,
+                                             without staging file to be created in the local file system.

+``hive.s3.streaming.part-size``              The part size for S3 streaming upload.
+Defaults to ``16MB``.
 ============================================ =================================================================

 .. _hive-s3-credentials: